 What can we learn from the evolving portrayal of AI on film, from 1927 to the present day?
 What began as a fantastic imagining has slowly become an everyday reality for many of us, and as AI weaves itself through our lives, it will continue to expand its presence onscreen as well.

 Will we ever know how to handle AI?
 Will it evolve into something genocidal like Terminator’s Skynet, or will helpful robots like WALL-E and Baymax harmlessly improve the quality of our lives?
 Will romantic AI relationships become commonplace and socially acceptable?
 The future holds the answer to these questions, but tell us what you think.
-While you’re at it, let us know if we’re missing any movies from our list!
+While you’re at it, let us know if we’re missing any movies or TV shows from our list!
 Help us complete our catalog and continue the conversation in the comments.